jbush001/NyuziProcessor/tests/README.md

     test_harness.register_tests(my_test_func, ['my_test'], ['emulator'])

+runtests.py should not run any tests directly when the script is invoked, but only register them.
 At the bottom of each runtests.py, call into test_harness to invoke all tests that are enabled:

     test_harness.execute_tests()